pixelgod0/coffeezhs/plugins/virtualenvwrapper/README.md

 ➜  github $
 ```

-We can disable this behaviour by setting `DISABLE_VENV_CD=1` before Oh My Zsh is sourced:
+We can disable this behaviour by setting `DISABLE_VENV_CD=1` before CoffeeZHS is sourced:
 ```zsh
 DISABLE_VENV_CD=1
 plugins=(... virtualenvwrapper)